Contact Me

 - The meaning of the letters F.S.A.R, or A.F.R.S, on a movement is explained at Regulators

-- If you have an English watch and are puzzled about how to see the movement, see English Lever Bolt and Joint Cases.
+- If you have an English watch and don't know how to access the movement, see Bolt and Joint Cases.

-I am happy to answer questions for free, but if I have answered a question or you find the information on this web site useful and would like to express your appreciation, then of course I am happy to receive a donation.
-You can use the PayPal button below to make a donation.
+I am happy to answer questions for free, but if I have answered a question or you find the information on this web site useful and would like to express your appreciation, then of course I am happy to receive a donation towards the cost of running the website.
+You can use the PayPal button below to make a donation, or for a quick “thanks” you could use the “Buy me a coffee” button.

 Watch Care and Servicing